The Middle East trip has been an integral part of STN’s international program for years.

 From the shores of Egypt to the ruins of Turkey, no trip looks quite like the other, but each one offers an incredible amount of adventure.

-Surfing The Nations is excited to announce this year’s Middle East trip is to the intoxicating land of Morocco!
+Surfing The Nations is excited to announce this year’s Winter trip is to the intoxicating land of Morocco!

 The trip is full for this year, but stay tuned for updates on the trip and follow the team on instagram with the hashtag #stngo